 Disclaimers about the Advice Above.

 - It is usually smart to use retirement money last, and keep in it investments that grow fast (stocks).
 If you hold in your IRA slow growing assets, such as bonds or cash, some of the considerations in favor of a conversion are moderated.
 This case is not addressed in this article, since it is typically not recommended.

 - If the government decides to abolish the income taxes, replace them with a consumption tax, and leave the Traditional IRAs free and clear of taxes, a Roth IRA would be a much worse choice.
 It is doubtful that the government will give such a big gift to Traditional IRA owners, but it is a possibility.

 Starting in 2010, all Americans have an opportunity to convert their entire IRA balances to Roth IRA.
 This article analyzed some of the considerations.
 While it may be difficult to make the best decision, in most cases it is well worth the effort.
 If you do not have a professional that can help you with this decision, in most cases a Roth IRA will be your better deal.

 2 When estimating your future tax rate, take into account the investment taxes on your taxable portfolio + IRA amounts you convert or withdraw in that year.
-For example, a portfolio like Long-Term Component may generate 3%-4% taxable income each year.
-If you expect to have over $10M in such portfolio in a taxable account you are likely to stay at the highest tax bracket for life.Disclosures Including Backtested Performance Data
+For example, a if your portfolio generates 4% taxable income each year, and you expect to have over $20M in such portfolio in a taxable account you are may end up staying at the highest tax bracket for life.Disclosures Including Backtested Performance Data